mgheorghe/DASH/dash-pipeline/README-dash-docker.md

 ## Overview
 One or more docker images are used extensively to run the build and test workflows:
 * Compile DASH behavioral model artifacts, such as P4 code, the SAI adaptor layer, etc.
-* Run switch model processses, such as the bmv2 simple switch
+* Run switch model processes, such as the bmv2 simple switch
 * Run SW traffic generators for testing.

 Docker images are read-only artifacts which are used to run a "container."
 These images contain all the resources required to perform the build or test task.
 Resources may include: